ThalesGroup/ssla-manager-rest/README.md

-# security-policy-manager-rest-api
+# SSLA Manager REST API

-Implements a REST API for the SSLA manager module and to manage SSLAs remotely.
+Implements a REST API for the [SSLA manager module](https://github.com/ThalesGroup/ssla-manager) and to manage SSLAs remotely.

 ## Quick start